1. General Information

 - The authorized candidate campaign committee must be formed regardless of whether the candidate plans to have any financial activity.
 The candidate committee is required to file campaign finance reports periodically during the election year.

 - Candidates who do not plan to have campaign finance activity greater than $1,000 may file an Affidavit of Limited Contributions and Expenditures in lieu of a detailed campaign finance report.
 The Affidavit may be Efiled on this site.
 The Affidavit must be filed for every reporting period.
 Only when the Affidavit is marked final will the filing obligations end.
-It is the personal responsibility and liability of the Chairman and Treasurer of the committee to file the reports or Affidavit.
-The maximum late fee penalty is $250 per report.
+It is the responsibility of the Chairman and Treasurer of the committee to file the reports or Affidavit.
+The maximum late fee penalty is $500 per report.
+Late fees are to be paid with campaign funds.
+If the committee does not or has insufficient funds to cover the late fee penalty then it is the personal liability of the Chairman and/or Treasurer.

-- Prior to the campaign finance report filing deadline, the officers of the committee and the candidate will receive a pre-report notice (Blue postcard) in the mail.
-If you believe the notice was sent in error, please contact The State Board of Elections immediately, otherwise late fees will accrue.
+- Prior to the campaign finance report filing deadline, the officers of the committee and the candidate will receive a pre-report notice (Green postcard) in the mail.
+If you believe the notice was sent in error, please contact SBE immediately, otherwise late fees will accrue.

 In a general election, a voter can cast a write-in vote for a candidate whose name does not appear on the ballot.